Erland366/supertrainer/README.md

 To change the dataset, you can specify your dataset in `configs/dataset/mllm/soft_robotics.yaml` under `dataset_kwargs/path` key

 To change the model adapter, you can specify your adapter in `configs/experiments/soft_robotics/evaluation_instruct_blip.yaml` under `evaluation/model_name` key.

+### DeepseekVL, InternVL, Deepseek Janus
+You can follow an example notebook in `notebooks/swift_inference.ipynb` and change the model accordingly.

 <!-- ## Contributing

 We welcome contributions!
 Please feel free to submit a Pull Request.